phys-cgarnier/Linac-Simulation-Server/README.md

 ```
 $ cd Linac-Simulation-Server/
 $ source setup-epics-conda.sh
-caget YOUR_FAVORITE_SIMULATED_PV
+$ caget YOUR_FAVORITE_SIMULATED_PV
 ```
 It is _not_ necessary to source setup-epics-conda.sh before running `start.sh`, as that setup is handled automatically by `start.sh`.
 This is simply a way to configure your epics broadcasting to read from the the PVs being served by the Linac Simulation Server.

 ### About the setup/start scripts
 The repo comes with two scripts:
-* _setup-epics-conda.sh_ which sets up the epics environment variables and activates the conda environment*
+* `setup-epics-conda.sh` which sets up the epics environment variables and activates the conda environment.
-* _start.sh_ calls _setup-epics-conda.sh_ and starts the server with default arguments *
+* `start.sh` calls `setup-epics-conda.sh` and starts the server with default arguments.

 #### Badger
 ```